Legal Mentoring For Solo Lawyer Professional Growth

 This is also coupled with a myriad of opportunities in law and legal practice that never previously existed, and goes well beyond any expectations of our initial university education and vocational training.

-Ad hoc well meaning lawyer mentoring on its own is no longer the solution for the above.
+Ad hoc well meaning solo lawyer mentoring on its own is no longer the solution for the above.

 Paul Ippolito Legal Mentor

-Paul Ippolito - Legal Mentor
+Paul Ippolito - Legal Mentor For Solo Lawyers

 “Paul was my mentor during 2019 as part of the Law Society NSW mentoring program for women.
 It was the first time that I had embarked on anything like this and Paul put me at ease and made the process productive, informative, relaxed and enjoyable.
 Paul provided constructive suggestions in relation to relatively 'small' actions, which were therefore easily achieved.
 Achieving many small goals elevated my confidence both at work and in general.
 Paul is able to understand that raising confidence enables the achievement of much larger goals.
 Paul is very committed in his role as mentor.
 He travelled into town for meetings and took time out of an overseas holiday to read through a lengthy application and provide advice on my accompanying resume.
 He is knowledgeable in his role as mentor as well as the law in general and the legal industry.”